You need to see DPS gear in action. Get a live demo with our engineers.

 No matter what RTU you choose, you'll be in better shape than if you use "embedded" monitoring built into your microwave system.
 It's never good to let equipment monitor itself (what happens when it fails?), but there's another problem, too.
 Embedded systems are big trouble when it's time to upgrade your transport.

 What power voltage is available at your microwave transmission site?
 Microwave sites rarely 110 VAC.
 This makes "IT" RTUs a poor choice.
 Look for an RTU with native -48 VDC, +24 VDC, or whatever you need it to support.

 How many contact closures do you have to monitor?
 How many battery voltages?
 Will a single temperature sensor work, or do you need to mount several at different locations?
 You need monitoring hardware that can cover all the critical equipment and environmental conditions at your microwave site.

 Do you have gear that can be controlled with a contact closure?
 If so, you'll want a control relay output on your RTU to cover each one.
 Do you have gear that gets jammed up and needs a routine power cycle?
 Higher-amp relays (10A) can remotely toggle power to force a reboot.
-Find an remote alarm device with the right outputs
+Find a remote alarm device with the right outputs

 Do you have older analog microwave transmission gear that requires a 202 or FSK modem?
 Do you need a serial connection?
 Do you have IP overhead channels on your digital microwave?
 All of these potential scenarios need different RTU transport.

 Dictated by your transport and alarm master, you need to choose a compatible protocol.
 If you have older equipment you might need an older protocol like E2A, TBOS, TL1, or TRIP.
 You might need something newer like SNMP or DNP3.
 Make sure your RTU supports the necessary protocols.